 #15.
 The World’s Newest UNESCO Site, Thousands of Years in the Making!

-The Plain of Jars in Xieng Khouang is poised to become Laos’ third UNESCO world heritage site in 2020.
-Currently, visiting this mysterious and ancient site offers many of the benefits of visiting a UNESCO site, without the crowds.
-Obviously, that’s bound to change once the new designation goes into effect.
+The Plain of Jars in Xieng Khouang recently became Laos’ third UNESCO World Heritage Site.
+While visiting this mysterious and ancient site offers the benefits of visiting a UNESCO site, it still lacks the crowds of the likes of Luang Prabang.
+That may very well change in the coming years, so get there while the getting’s good!

 #14.
 World-Class Rock Climbing…in the Jungle!